Kisumu in 100 Years: An incredible journey in pictures

 When an opportunity to visit this playground of my childhood presented itself in 1978, I jumped at the chance.
 The motor car had now become the king of passenger transport in Kenya so we approached the area along the new road at the foot of the Nandi Hills at the opposite end to the familiar railway station.
 A warm glow began to engulf my body at the very thought of meeting some old friends and the prospect of showing the community to my wife, Kusum.

-forward through a thicket and came upon a heap of mud which looked like an anthill but for a few blocks of unbaked clay with specks of whitewash struggling to hold their shape against the ravages of
+thicket and came upon a heap of mud which looked like an anthill but for a few blocks of unbaked clay with specks of whitewash struggling to hold their shape against the ravages of time.
+These were

-jaman that stood next to the bungalow.
-Gone too, was our ‘bird tree’, a giant Gum Arabic tree with hundreds of elaborate, and intricately woven nests of weaver birds dangling precariously from
+next to the bungalow.
+Gone too, was our ‘bird tree’, a giant Gum Arabic tree with hundreds of elaborate, and intricately woven nests of weaver birds dangling precariously from delicate branches.

 As I cast my eyes over the rest of the farms, the feeling of nausea was only heightened at the realisation that all the farmyards had fallen prey to some devastating act of vandalism.
 It was as if a tornado had swept through the entire area selectively sucking up all signs of human habitation into its sinister funnel.
 Only one shanty of wood and corrugated iron was still visible down the road so we drove up to it and knocked on the cracked, ill-fitting door.
 We knocked again and again and eventually our persistence produced a belated response.
 The door creaked open and slowly a small, bent and dishevelled figure emerged, squinting at the midday sun like some creature of the night unhappy at the sudden exposure to daylight.
 The man was emaciated with bloodshot eyes and his thinning blotchy reddish hair badly in need of a cut and fresh henna.
 It took me some time to recognise that this was my old pal Inayat who had once shared my desk at school and taken part in our childhood escapades.
 He could climb a tree faster than a monkey and bring down the choicest of ripe guavas.
 The isolation and pombe (liquor) had taken their toll and reduced him to a sad, bumbling idiot unable to recognise his buddies.
 I tried to jog his memory but it was an exercise in futility.
 The time was short so we wished him well and pressed on.